Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: Abstract

 \section{Abstract}

 Recent years have seen a great deal of progress in our understanding of bootstrap percolation models, a particular class of \emph{ monotone cellular automata}.
-In the two dimensional lattice $\bbZ^2$ there is now a quite satisfactory understanding of their evolution starting from a random initial condition, with a strikingly beautiful universality picture for their critical behavior.
+In the two-dimensional lattice $\bbZ^2$ there is now a quite satisfactory understanding of their evolution starting from a random initial condition, with a strikingly beautiful universality picture for their critical behavior.
 Much less is known for their non-monotone stochastic counterpart, namely \emph{kinetically constrained models} (KCM).
 In KCM each vertex is resampled (independently) at rate one by tossing a $p$-coin iff it can be infected in the next step by the bootstrap model.
-In particular infection can also heal, hence the non-monotonicity.
+In particular an infection can also heal, hence the non-monotonicity.
 Besides the connection with bootstrap percolation, KCM have an interest in their own as they feature some of the most striking features of the liquid/glass transition, a major and still largely open problem in condensed matter physics.
-In this paper we pave the way towards proving universality results for KCM similar to those for bootstrap percolation.
-Our novel and general approach establishes a close connection between the critical scaling of characteristic time scales for KCM and the scaling of the critical length in critical bootstrap models.
-Although the full proof of universality for KCM is deferred to a forthcoming paper, here we apply our general method to the Friedrickson-Andersen $k$-facilitated models, amongst the most studied KCM, and to the Gravner-Griffeath model.
-In both cases our results are close to optimal.
+In this paper we pave the way towards proving universality results for the characteristic time scales of KCM.
+Our novel and general approach gives the right tools to establish a close connection between the critical scaling of characteristic time scales for KCM and the scaling of the critical length in critical bootstrap models.
+When applied to the Fredrickson-Andersen k-facilitated models in dimension $d\ge 2$, amongst the most studied KCM, and to the Gravner-Griffeath model, our results are close to optimal.